apluslms/a-plus-rst-tools/README.md

 * `hidden`: If set, set status hidden for the module or chapter
 * `points-to-pass`: module points to pass
 * `introduction`: module introduction as an HTML string
+* `reveal-submission-feedback`: default rule for revealing submission feedback.
+Can be overridden per exercise.
+See [instructions](#defining-reveal-rules).
+* `reveal-model-solutions`: default rule for revealing model solutions.
+Can be overridden per exercise.
+See [instructions](#defining-reveal-rules).

 Example module index.rst file: